 Presenter: John Krueckeberg & Sara Withers

 Uprooted is a 30-minute documentary based on interviews collected during New Hampshire Humanities' Fences & Neighbors initiative on immigration.
 It tells the story of five refugees who escaped from war-torn countries to resettle in New Hampshire.
 The film explores what it means to be a refugee and how it feels to make a new life in a strange place, often without English language skills, family, a job, or community contacts.
 The film leaves us pondering questions of belonging and citizenship.
 What does it mean to be an American?
 Once a refugee, are you destined always to be a refugee?
 What are our responsibilities toward one another?
 A New Hampshire Humanities presenter introduces the film and leads a post-film discussion.
-See bios and contact information in Presenter Directory for Sara Withers.
-This program is available as an in-person or online presentation.

 New Hampshire Humanities programs are made possible in part by a grant from the National Endowment for the Humanities (NEH).
 Any views, findings, conclusions or recommendations expressed in this these programs do not necessarily represent those of the NEH or New Hampshire Humanities.